By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 The Graduate School requires a minimum of 30 credits for a master’s program, though some programs may require more.
 Ordinarily, the master’s degree should be completed within three years.

 The Master of Arts degree usually is awarded to qualified candidates in the humanities, the social sciences, education, and other non-scientific fields.
 The Master of Fine Arts is a terminal degree in the fields of Art, Digital Media and Design, and Dramatic Arts.
 The Master of Science degree is awarded to candidates in the natural, physical, mathematical, pharmaceutical, nutritional, and agricultural sciences, as well as Accounting, Nursing, and Engineering.
-Other master’s degrees awarded include the Master of Business Administration, the Master of Dental Science, the Master of Engineering, the Master of Music, the Master of Professional Studies, the Master of Public Administration, the Master of Public Health, and the Master of Social Work.
+Other master’s degrees awarded include the Master of Business Administration, the Master of Dental Science, the Master of Engineering, the Master of Music, the Master of Public Administration, the Master of Public Health, and the Master of Social Work.

 Thesis and Non-Thesis Master’s Degrees